outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

 .. _events:

 A task receives events.
 Events are emitted by any external component (being hardware or software).
-Events are the lonely way for a task to interract with any component except the kernel itself.
+Events are the only way for a task to interract with any component except the kernel itself.

 Event reception is made using a single syscall, denoted `wait_for_event()`.
 This syscall can be a blocking syscall (used as a single blocking point), or a non-blocking syscall (event polling mode).